| |

 Hehehe.
 This is nearly the right time to introduce tinkthank to the Monty Hall problem

-When I said Death before Dishonour, I meant alphabetically.
+__________________When I said Death before Dishonour, I meant alphabetically.

 |